sbernheim4/ether/README.md

 isRight(): boolean

 /**
+ * Returns false if the instance is a Left or if the instance is a
+ * Right but fails the predicateFn.
+ * Returns true if and only if the instance is a Right and passes
+ * the predicateFn.
+ */
+exists(predicateFn: (val: A) => boolean): boolean

+/**
  * Returns the underlying value regardless of whether the instance
  * is a Left or a Right.
  */